4d/docs/website/translated_docs/es/Concepts/about.md

 ---
 id: about
-title: About the 4D Language
+title: Acerca del lenguaje 4D
 ---

-The 4D built-in language, consisting of more than 1300 commands, makes 4D a powerful development tool for database applications on desktop computers.
+El lenguaje integrado de 4D, que consta de más de 1300 comandos, convierte a 4D en una poderosa herramienta de desarrollo.
 You can use the 4D language for many different tasks—from performing simple calculations to creating complex custom user interfaces.
 For example, you can:

 - Programmatically access any of the record management editors (order by, query, and so on),
 - Create and print complex reports and labels with the information from the database,
 - Communicate with other devices,
 - Send emails,
 - Manage documents and web pages,
-- Import and export data between 4D databases and other applications,
+- Importación y exportación de datos entre las bases 4D y otras aplicaciones,
 - Incorporate procedures written in other languages into the 4D programming language.

 The flexibility and power of the 4D programming language make it the ideal tool for all levels of users and developers to accomplish a complete range of information management tasks.
 Novice users can quickly perform calculations.
-Experienced users without programming experience can customize their databases.
-Experienced developers can use this powerful programming language to add sophisticated features and capabilities to their databases, including file transfer, communications, monitoring.
+Los usuarios experimentados sin experiencia en programación pueden personalizar sus bases.
+Los desarrolladores experimentados pueden utilizar este poderoso lenguaje de programación para añadir sofisticadas funciones y capacidades a sus bases, como la transferencia de archivos, las comunicaciones y la supervisión.
 Developers with programming experience in other languages can add their own commands to the 4D language.

 ## What is a Language?

 The 4D language is not very different from the spoken language we use every day.
 It is a form of communication used to express ideas, inform, and instruct.
-Like a spoken language, 4D has its own vocabulary, grammar, and syntax; you use it to tell 4D how to manage your database and data.
+Como un lenguaje hablado, 4D tiene su propio vocabulario, gramática y sintaxis; usted lo utiliza para decirle a 4D cómo manejar su base y sus datos.

 You do not need to know everything in the language in order to work effectively with 4D.
 In order to speak, you do not need to know the entire English language; in fact, you can have a small vocabulary and still be quite eloquent.
 The 4D language is much the same—you only need to know a small part of the language to become productive, and you can learn the rest as the need arises.